jelenkoc/blog/content/posts/peanut-butter-falcon-2019.md

 date = 2020-02-13T23:00:00Z
 featured_image = "images/Peanut-Butter-Falcon_large.jpg"
 images = []
-summary = "Vikings follows the adventures of Ragnar Lothbrok the greatest hero of his age.
-The series tells the sagas of Ragnar's band of Viking brothers and his family, as he rises to become King of the Viking tribes. " title = "The Peanut Butter Falcon (2019)" toc = false
+summary = "A modern Mark Twain style adventure story, THE PEANUT BUTTER FALCON tells the story of Zak, a young man with Down syndrome, who runs away from a residential nursing home to follow his dream of attending the professional wrestling school." title = "The Peanut Butter Falcon (2019)" toc = false